BiAPoL/blog/docs/johannes_mueller/qtdesigner_and_magicgui/Readme.md

 To round this blog post off, we would like to

 - add some functionality to the widget, e.g., use the widgets from the qtdesigner for something.
 This has been already been adressed in [this blog post](../../marcelo_zoccoler/entry_user_interf4/Readme.md), so we will not go into too much detail here.
-- Access the image data inside the widget, which works in a bit peculiar way.
+- access the image data inside the widget, which works in a bit peculiar way.

 To add functionality, the main idea is to add a function to the widget that is called when a widget emits a signal that something has been done.
 For instance, for the slider widget, we can add a line in the `__init__` function of the widget that connects the slider's `valueChanged` signal to a function `on_slider_change`: